-CHRIS YAVELOW is an award-winning composer and author with a dozen books to his credit.
+CHRIS YAVELOW is an award-winning composer, multimedia producer, and author with a dozen books to his credit.
 In the 1980s, he established an international reputation as a visionary journalist about the future of music and computers.
 By the 1990s, he had written hundreds of articles for such publications as Macworld, Electronic Musician, Byte, Computer Music Journal, Macromedia Journal, and New Media Magazine.

 His 1400-page Macworld Music and Sound Bible was the first “Bible” book published by IDG, and it was their first book to win a Computer Press Association Award.
 Named one of Mix Bookshelf’s “Top Twenty Titles,” Yavelow’s Music and Sound Bible was the Main Selection for the Small Computer Book Club, and was subsequently translated into Japanese.
 Following that success, he co-authored Mastering the World of QuickTime (Random House) and two book/CD-ROM combos: Multimedia Power Tools (Random House) and Macintosh Virtual Playhouse (Hayden).
 Later, he was the editor of A-R Editions’ acclaimed Computer Music and Digital Audio book series for four years.